VMware HTTP modify response

 Network interface

-It defines the network interface used for the proxy.
-You can tune it using the NETWORK_INTERFACE
+It specifies the network interface used for the proxy.
+Tune it by using the NETWORK_INTERFACE

 environment variable.